a-camarillo/resume/resume_camarillo.typ

     marker: [•],
     indent: 0.5em,
-    [Developed a model for a half quadcopter with MATLAB's System Identification Toolbox based on measurements of the real-world system.],
+    [Developed a model for a half quadcopter with MATLAB's System Identification Toolbox based on measurement data.],
-    [Designed PID, pole placement, and LQR controllers for controlling the voltage, pitch, and yaw angle of the half quadcopter to stabilize the system output according to design criteria.],
+    [Designed PID, pole placement, and LQR controllers for controlling the voltage, pitch, and yaw angle of the half quadcopter to stabilize the system output in accordance to design criteria.],
-    [Visualized and reported the performance of the half quadcopter for each controller assessing the system's response to various reference inputs.], )]
+    [Visualized and reported the performance of the half quadcopter for each controller to assess the system's response to various reference inputs.], )]
 )